The prompt for Week 6 of the 52 Photo Challenge is …

 Alternating Light Photo Edits

 The biggest edit in my photos for this week’s alternating light challenge involved removing the color in my photos.
 After playing with the saturation I actually decided to not completely remove all the color in the photos, leaving behind the subdued green of the pineapple fronds.
+It’s a different kind of editing style, so if you like specific color selection be sure to check out week 10’s photography challenge and the accompanying tutorial video by clicking here.

 I’ve never been a fan of subdued colors and grayscale (which is probably obvious in how colorful and sharp I make my photos as part of my art style).
 This challenge actually made me reconsider that, as the subdued tones of the green were quite appealing to my eye, lending an extra level of depth with the highlights and shadows adjusted.